-G4-SO4 Communication and training on anti-corruption policies and procedures
+G4-SO4Communication and training on anti-corruption policies and procedures

 We have a comprehensive training program for all employees on our Code of Business Ethics and Conduct.
 It covers elements of anti-corruption and bribery.
+Refer to our Code of Business Ethics and Conduct at http://phx.corporate-ir.net/phoenix.zhtml?c=82381&p=irol-governance for more information.

-G4-SO5 Confirmed incidents of corruption and actions taken
+G4-SO5Confirmed incidents of corruption and actions taken

-For the reporting year 2016, we did not have any material violations or breaches of our Code of Business Ethics and Conduct.
-Refer to page 26 of our 2017 Proxy for more information.
+For the reporting year 2017, we did not have any material violations or breaches of our Code of Business Ethics and Conduct.
+Refer to page 24 of our 2018 Proxy for more information.

-G4-SO6 Total value of political contributions by country and recipient/beneficiary
+G4-SO6Total value of political contributions by country and recipient/beneficiary